Daniel-Choe/VROne.World/README.md

-This project cam be seen live at http://www.vrone.world
+This project can be seen live at http://www.vrone.world

 Please note that this project will not run locally unless providing a valid firebase config file.
 Thank you.